Main factors that affect the cost of living

 - Eggs (dozen): €2.30

-Cooking at home remains much cheaper than buying ready-made meals or eating out, although food inflation from 2024-2025 has increased prices.
+Cooking at home is still much cheaper than buying prepared meals or eating out, although food inflation between 2024 and 2025 has increased prices.

-The cost of transport depends greatly on whether you live in a city with a good public transport system or in a rural area reliant on private transport.
+The cost of transport depends largely on whether you live in a city with a good public transport system or in a rural area that relies on private transport.

 - Madrid (Zone A): €21.80–32.70